HomerIan/Dictionary-based-Sentiment-Analysis-on-University-Government-Issue-related-tweets/README.md

 Keywords — Sentiment Analysis, dictionary-based, Twitter, lexicon.

 _published paper can be read here:_
+If you use this paper, please cite the following paper:
+Homer Reyes, Jade Roque, Jerald Punzal, and Jhamille Alba _"Dictionary-based-Sentiment-Analysis-on-University-Government-Issue-related-tweets."_ March 2021, Manila, Philippines.

 Data Collecting:
  Scraped the data with the help of https://github.com/twintproject/twint